Medical Negligence Solicitors in Newcastle

 Examples of medical negligence claims include:

 Women in the UK have access to an exceptional standard of prenatal and antenatal care.
 Despite this, there are times when mistakes happen, causing injury to the health of the mother or her child.
-Birth injury claims can include severe perineal tears, the mismanagement of conditions like gestational diabetes and preeclampsia, organ damage during a caesarian, and failing to adequately monitor and identify when a mother or baby are in distress.
+Birth injury claims can include severe perineal tears, the mismanagement of conditions like gestational diabetes and preeclampsia, organ damage during a caesarian, and failing to adequately monitor and identify when a mother or baby is in distress.

 Lack of oxygen before or during birth can result in conditions like cerebral palsy.
 Cerebral palsy is a name given to some conditions which can range in severity from fairly mild, where the person can live a relatively normal life, to severe mental and physical needs leaving people unable ever to be independent.
 Cerebral palsy is typically diagnosed by the time a child is 18-months and happens when a lack of oxygen starves the brain and causes permanent brain damage.